Mikasuki language

+Hitchiti dialect

 Hitchiti was one of the many Muskogean languages spoken by peoples of what is now the southeastern United States, and is considered by many scholars to be the ancestor of the Mikasuki language.
-It was spoken in Georgia and eastern Alabama in the early historic period, with speakers moving into Florida during the 18th and 19th centturies.
+It was spoken in Georgia and eastern Alabama in the early historic period, with speakers moving into Florida during the 18th and 19th centuries.
 Hitchiti was the language of tribal towns such as Hitchiti, Chiaha, Oconee, Okmulgee, Sawokli, and Apalachicola.
 Based on the number of place names that have been derived from the language, scholars believe it could have spread over a much larger area than Georgia and Florida during colonial times.

 It was part of the Muskogean language family; it is often considered a dialect of the Mikasuki language with which it was mutually intelligible.
 The Hitchiti and the Mikasuki tribes were both part of the Creek confederacy.
 The Mikasuki language was historically one of the major languages of the Seminole people, who developed as a new ethnic group in Florida.
 It is still spoken by many Seminole and Miccosukee in Florida, but it has become extinct among the Oklahoma Seminole.

 Like Muscogee, Hitchiti had an ancient "female" dialect.
 The dialect was still remembered and sometimes spoken by the older people, and it used to be the language of the males as well.
 Their language with the "female" dialect was also known as the 'ancient language'.

 The language appears to have been used beyond the territorial limits of the tribe: it was spoken in Native American villages on the Chattahoochee River, such as Chiaha (Chehaw), Chiahudshi, Hitchiti, Oconee, Sawokli, Sawokliudshi, and Apalachicola, and in those on the Flint River, and also by the Miccosukee tribe of Florida.
 Traceable by local names in Hitchiti, the language was used by peoples over considerable portions of Georgia and Florida.
-Like Creek, this language has an archaic form called "women's talk," or female language.

 Scholars believe that the Yamasee also spoke Hitchiti, but the evidence is not conclusive.
 Other evidence points toward their speaking a different language, perhaps one related to Guale.

 Some sources list Hitchiti as an extant language in the 1990s.